tifrueh/jd/README.md

 *Note: If you want to see what would be installed where without installing anything, use the `--dry-run` flag.*

+### Windows

+The project, in its current state, does not support Windows and I have no direct intention to port it to Windows.
+This is mainly because I don't have any experience and very little knowledge about the Windows ecosystem, but also because I wrote this program primarily for myself and I don't use Windows. :)

+But if you *do* use Windows, would like to use **jd** *on* Windows and have an idea on how to port it *to* Windows, you're very welcome to open an issue or pull request, or to send me an email about it.

 ## Additional information